alexandercardoza/Clone-Team-Simulation/README.md

 # Clone Team Simulation

 ## Description
 This program measures a baseball player's performance based on the runs scored by a hypothetical team made up of that player's clones.
-The user inputs statistics from a singular season and the program returns runs/inning and runs/game over the desired amount of simulations.
+The user simply inputs the desired player's first and last name followed by the year of interest.
+The Clone Team Simulation then collects the necessary statistics to determine the performance of a clone team over the span of the desired amount of innings.

 ## Libraries Used
 - Pandas